 He still collects comic books: Right now he’s into CHEW, REVIVAL, MS. MARVEL, BATGIRL, WYTCHES, and THE OCTOBER FACTION.

 Want to say hi to Kevin?
-Social media links are at the bottom of the page, you can email him using kevin at kevinhearne dot com, or you can even snail mail:
+Social media links are at the bottom of the page (where it says “I get around”).
+You can email him using kevin (at thingie) kevinhearne dot com for personal stuff, info (at thingie) kevinhearne dot com for professional things like interviews or review copies or appearances, or you can even snail mail:

 PO BOX 2581